michaelquinn32/michaelquinn32.github.io/README.md

-# The Big Blog of R Adventures
+# Michael's website

-This the personal blog of Michael Quinn, a professional statistician and generally curious person.
+This the personal website of Michael Quinn, a professional Data Scientist, AI enthusiast and generally curious person.

 [You can read it here](https://michaelquinn32.github.io/).